SystemsApproach/book/applications/traditional.rst

 be an encoded version of, say, a JPEG image, it’s not necessarily readable by human users.
 More on MIME in a moment.

 The message header is a series of ``<CRLF>``-terminated lines.
 (``<CRLF>`` stands for carriage-return plus line-feed, which are a pair of ASCII control characters often used to indicate the end of a line of text.)
 The header is separated from the message body by a blank line.
 Each header line contains a type and value separated by a colon.
-Many of these header lines are familiar to users, since they are asked to fill them out when they compose an email message; for example, the header identifies the message recipient, and the header says something about the purpose of the message.
+Many of these header lines are familiar to users, since they are asked to fill them out when they compose an email message; for example, the ``To:`` header identifies the message recipient, and the ``Subject:`` header says something about the purpose of the message.
 Other headers are filled in by the underlying mail delivery system.
-Examples include (when the message was transmitted), (what user sent the message), and (each mail server that handled this message).
-There are, of course, many other header lines;
-the interested reader is referred to RFC 822.
+Examples include ``Date:`` (when the message was transmitted), ``From:`` (what user sent the message), and ``Received:`` (each mail server that handled this message).
+There are, of course, many other header lines; the interested reader is referred to RFC 822.

 RFC 822 was extended in 1993 (and updated quite a few times since then) to allow email messages to carry many different types of data: audio, video, images, PDF documents, and so on.
 MIME consists of three basic pieces.
 The first piece is a collection of header lines that augment the original set defined by RFC 822.
 These header lines describe, in various ways, the data being carried in the message body.
-They include (the version of MIME being used), (a human-readable description of what’s in the message, analogous to the line), (the type of data contained in the message), and (how the data in the message body is encoded).
+They include ``MIME-Version:`` (the version of MIME being used), ``Content-Description:`` (a human-readable description of what’s in the message, analogous to the ``Subject:`` line), ``Content-Type:`` (the type of data contained in the message), and ``Content-Transfer-Encoding:`` (how the data in the message body is encoded).

 The second piece is definitions for a set of content types (and subtypes).
 For example, MIME defines several different image types,